 - Ensure that your children know the new Florida distracted driving law and take it seriously.
 Of all fatal accidents involving teen drivers, a whopping 21% are caused by cell phone distraction.
 The text can wait.

 - While 94% of drivers support a ban on texting while operating a vehicle, 35% still text and drive anyway.
-You don’t need to break out a calculator to realize that’s a lot of people who support a ban that they’d violate regularly.
+You don’t need to break out a calculator to realize that are a lot of people who support a ban that they’d violate regularly.

 To many, this is a rule that applies to others, but not to themselves.
 They imagine it could never happen to them because they’re somehow more responsible than others.
 This is not realistic.
 Everyone who gets into an accident and injures themselves or someone else while texting imagined that it wouldn’t happen to them.
 If they imagined it would, they wouldn’t have texted while driving.